anberino/RPGSIMPLE/Simple.md

 Simple's *Equipments* can have many types, but to put it simply, anything that isn't stored in a character's bag and is of easy access is considered an *Equipment*.
 This can be a piece of armor, a weapon or even a vial of some sort that your character keeps in their belt.
 During an *Action Sequence*, if a character wants to use something in their Inventory, they will need to spend an action to equip it.
 There may be exceptions, decided by the GM's common sense.

-In general, an armor-like *Equipment* will generally either add to the character's die roll in a contest while defending or negate an injury and be broken.
+In general, an armor-like *Equipment* will generally either add to the character's die roll in a Contest while defending or negate an injury and be broken.
 However, whatever your character is wearing may sometimes not be an armorpiece, such as simple clothing or robes, but it may still be destroyed by an attack.

-Weapon-like *Equipment* will generally add to a character's die roll in a contest while attacking.
-Some items like bombs or different kinds of arrows may add another test to a contest (test number one to see if the item hits the opponent and test numer two to see how many injuries it caused) and modify these rolls accordingly.
+Weapon-like *Equipment* will generally add to a character's die roll in a Contest while attacking.
+Some items like bombs or different kinds of arrows may add another test to a Contest (test number one to see if the item hits the opponent and test numer two to see how many injuries it caused) and modify these rolls accordingly.

 More details on damage and injuries can be found at **Chapter 4.3 - Action Sequences** and at the *Injury Table* on **Chapter 2**.